Capcom Fighting All-Stars

 Instead, we got Capcom Fighting Evolution... which as we all know, didn't go over very well.
 Call me crazy, but I think All Stars may have turned out a bit better.
 Hey, it had to be better than Final Fight Revenge at least. ~TFG Webmaster

-ABOUT: Capcom Fighting All-Stars was a 3D fighting game planned for the arcade & PS2.
-The game was designed to mix Capcom's trademark 2D fighting system with a 3D engine, which judging by some of the screenshots, allowed for sidestepping.
+ABOUT: Capcom Fighting All-Stars: Code Holder was a 3D fighting game planned for release in arcades and on Playstation 2.
+The game was designed to mix Capcom's trademark 2D fighting system with a 3D engine.
+Judging by some of the screenshots, this included a sidestepping technique.
 Capcom beta-tested the game, but after negative feedback from players, the game was canceled in August 2003.
 This "project" eventually turned into Capcom Fighting Evolution.

 Ryu said Sidestep that EWGF!!!
 Btw, D.D. stands for Doriya!
 Doriya!